-The practice kept detailed dental care records containing information about the patients' current dental needs, past treatment and medical histories.
+The practice kept hand written dental care records containing information about the patients' current dental needs, past treatment and in some cases medical histories.
 The dentist assessed patients' treatment needs in line with recognised guidance.
-The relevant information was recorded in a detailed and clear manner and was easily accessible for clinical staff.

 Effective staffing

 Staff had the skills, knowledge and experience to carry out their roles.